 Impact on your credit score

-Even though spending on a charge card does not impact your credit score, applying for a charge card, paying your charge card's balance, and how long you've had the account will impact your credit score.
-Like credit cards, credit bureaus have the ability to track these data points for charge cards.
+Even though spending on a charge card does not impact your credit score, applying for a charge card, paying your charge card's balance, and how long you've had the account will.
+Like credit cards, credit bureaus track these data points on charge cards.

 Late fees

 Both credit cards and charge cards assess late fees.
-Credit cards will additionally charge interest on top of the late fee, while late, missed, or payments that don't cover the full balance on charge cards will likely cause stricter scrutiny on your overall relationship with the card issuer.
-This could mean reduced charging ability or termination of accounts.
+Credit cards charge interest on top of the late fee.
+However, late payments, missed payments, or payments that don't cover the full balance on charge cards will cause greater scrutiny on your accounts with the card issuer.
+This could mean reduced charging ability or even terminating your ability to make additional purchases.

 Annual fees